 Analysis by Rikvin shows that Singapore has over the last decade tailored its recruitment and work visa framework to become the preferred high-skilled talent capital in Asia Pacific.

 Firstly, the Republic issues highly-skilled workers the Singapore employment pass to allow them to work in the Republic.
 Their dependants i.e. spouses and children may also pursue employment in Singapore via the Dependant Pass, and may over the years be eligible to apply for the Singapore permanent residency status.
 This is vastly different from the H1B visa for highly-skilled workers in the United States.

-Secondly, the Singapore EntrePass (Entrepreneur Pass) scheme allows an entrepreneur with at least S$50,000 in capital and a sound business plan to stay in Singapore for an initial period of one year, with renewals available afterwards.
+Secondly, the Singapore EntrePass (Entrepreneur Pass) scheme allows an entrepreneur who meets at least one out of 7 qualifying criterion and a sound business plan to stay in Singapore for an initial period of one year, with renewals available afterwards.

 “In addition to these visas, a progressive corporate and income tax system, robust intellectual property protection laws, and a wide network of Free Trade and Avoidance of Double Tax Agreements (DTAs) give Singapore a defining edge in encouraging entrepreneurship and generating investor confidence in Singapore,” added Mr. Bakhda.

 Furthermore, the city state’s government has been encouraging existing start-ups and multinational firms to move up the innovation and productivity chain via the Productivity and Innovation Credit (PIC) scheme.
 The PIC Scheme offers every business that opts for Singapore company formation an automatic 400% tax deduction or option for a 60% cash payout each year for investments made via the scheme.